shuciran/shuciran.github.io/_posts/01 Enumeration/2023-03-27-Subversion-(tcp-3690).md

 svn up -r 2 #Go to revision 2 inside the checkout folder
 ```

-> An example can be found at HTB Machine Worker
+> An example can be found at HTB Machine Worker `/_posts/HTB/Windows/2 Medium/2023-01-30-Worker.md`{: .filepath}
 {: .prompt-info }